Estrogen dominance is a condition where there is an overload of estrogen that occurs as a result of…

 Simple diet, environmental and lifestyle strategies, and natural therapies can help optimize the delicate balance of your hormones, increase testosterone, support estrogen clearance and reduce estrogen dominance – naturally!

-🔹 Support estrogen clearance.
-Increase fiber intake from leafy greens and cruciferous veggies (broccoli, watercress, cauliflower, mustard greens, kale, bok choy, Brussels sprouts, cabbage)
+- Support estrogen clearance.
+Increase intake of colorful plants, herbs, bitter leafy greens and cruciferous veggies (broccoli, watercress, cauliflower, mustard greens, kale, bok choy, Brussels sprouts, cabbage)

-🔹 Get enough vitamin B12, folate, betaine and choline.
+- Optimize vitamin B12, folate, vitamin B6, betaine and choline.
 These nutrients known as methyl donors help to improve the biochemical process known as methylation, which is an important function in estrogen metabolism and detoxification.
 Good dietary sources include meat, fish, shellfish, eggs, spinach, beets and quinoa.